AzulGarza/lineartestr/paper/paper.md

 H_0: \gamma_1 = \gamma_2 =...= \gamma_{k-1} = 0.
 $$

-For completeness the RESET test is also implemented trough the `reset_test` function which uses the `wald_test` function to carry out the test of the null hypothesis.
-As the `dominguez_lobato_test` function, it receives a fitted linear model.
+For completeness the RESET test is also implemented trough the `reset_test` function which uses the custom `wald_test` function to carry out the null hypothesis test.
+Like the `dominguez_lobato_test` function, it receives a fitted linear model.

 ### Plot functions

-The package `lineartestr` also contains functions to plot each of the tests (`plot_dl_test` for the `dominguez_lobato_test`).
+The package `lineartestr` also contains special functions to plot each of the tests (`plot_dl_test` for the `dominguez_lobato_test`).
 This plots can be useful to get a visual description of the statistic's distribution, the statistic's value and the test's critical values.

 # Acknowledgements